Course Information and FAQ:

 Cancellation Policy.
 Sorry, there is no guarantee of refunds for cancellations that occur after one month in advance of the event unless we have a waiting list.
 Please try to find someone to fill your place.

-We STRONGLY recommend that you order the book and CD before arrival: Songs of Insects by course leader, Wil Hershberger, if you don’t already have a copy.
+We STRONGLY recommend that you order the book and CD before arrival – or have us set one aside for you: Please order a copy of Songs of Insects by course leader, Wil Hershberger, if you don’t already have one.
 The book is now out-of-print but can be very affordably purchased on the secondary market, such as on Amazon.com.
 We also recommend that you load the CD onto your laptop or smartphones before you arrive.
 The workshop will rely heavily on content found within the book.
+Alternatively, buy one from Wil: Course leader Wil will be bringing several gently used copies of his book which he is happy to sell to you for a discounted price, so if you would prefer to buy one from Wil, then just let us know by writing Kayla at email@example.com and we’ll set one aside for you.

 You can further prepare or consult later on Wil’s and Lisa’s online resources.
 See Lisa Rainsong’s listeninginnature.blogspot.com with her latest recorded sounds, stories from the field, and photography of insect singers in Northeastern Ohio, Her superb website at http://listeningtoinsects.com is an excellent teaching device, featuring insect calls and callers living in NE Ohio,that can be gainfully used for a much broader geography.